addico786/first-terraform-code-built-localfile/README.md

 # This is a basic terraform file to create a local file

 ## prerequisites
+1.Linux-ubuntu
+2.Terraform should be installed
+3.Read the documentation online to download terraform

+---
+## Workflow
 To initialize terraform
 ```
 terraform init